 If all of these options sound appealing to you, then you’re going to want to keep reading.
 I’m currently using a few different side hustles that are a part of this list to pay off student loans, pay for my wedding, and even pay for our honeymoon.

-Either way, if something is driving you to find your side hustle, the list below is going to show you the best side hustle ideas of 2020 that can generate you anywhere from hundreds to thousands of dollars in additional income each month.
+Either way, if something is driving you to find your side hustle, the list below is going to show you the best side hustle ideas of 2022 that can generate you anywhere from hundreds to thousands of dollars in additional income each month.
+Which is absolutely wonderful for paying bills or getting closer to financial independence.

 Proofreading can be an extremely lucrative side hustle for those you are extremely detail-oriented (and I’m sure you know who you are).
 If you’re one of these people or you just like proofreading, then starting a proofreading side hustle might be a great fit for you.